 "Harnessing the potential of direct hepatic reprogramming for treatment of liver diseases"

-- Dr Julia von Blume – Max Planck Institute of Biochemistry, Martinsried
+- Prof. Julia von Blume – Max Planck Institute of Biochemistry, Martinsried

 "Cargo sorting during protein secretion"

-- Prof. Christian Hackenberger – Free University of Berlin
+- Prof. Christian Hackenberger – Freie Universität Berlin

 "Chemo-selektive Staudinger-Reaktionen für die Modifizierung von Peptiden und Proteinen"